forkaduck/duckydd/README.md

 # Ducky Detector Daemon
-This daemon protects you from pretty much every HID injection attack.
+This daemon protects from pretty much every HID injection attack.
-(If configured correctly)

 ## Compatibility Note:
-This daemon depends on Udev and the XKB extension to the x-server.
+This daemon depends on the following libraries: udev xkbcommon xkbcommon-x11 xcb libc

+At the moment you will have to compile the binary with the x libraries.
+But you can disable the use of the xkb extension later in the config.

 Systemd is not required although you will have to write your own init script.

 ## Install:
 ```
 git clone --recurse-submodules -j8 https://github.com/0xDEADC0DEx/duckydd
 cd duckydd
-mkdir bin
+mkdir build
-cd bin
+cd build
 cmake ..
 make
 ```